moncheeta/p8d/README.md

 # setup

-Run `setup.sh` to properly setup all the services.
+First of all, make sure you copied your ssh public key on the server.
+If not, you can use the `ssh-copy-id` command.
+Next, run `setup.sh` to properly setup all the services.
 Afterwards, it's recommended to restart the server.

 # run